fvaldez29/mixed-messages/README.md

 ## How to install

-Clone the respository:
+Clone the respository.
  `git clone git@github.com:fvaldez29/mixed-messages.git`

-Open the file index.html in your favorite browser:
+Open the file index.html in your favorite browser.
 `index.html`